SESYNC-ci/R-utils/README.md

 # Functions list by source file

+*polygons.R*

+- `get_clip_rect`: create a rectangle of given size around a point, can be used with both projected and long/lat coordinates
+- `poly_rect`: shortcut to create a rectangle Polygon given four numbers (min and max along x and y)
+- `rm_small_polys`: removes small polygons and polygons 'slivers' from a SpatialPolygons object

 *raster.R*

 - `inv_rotate`: 'inverse' of `rotate` from `raster` package, takes a raster with longitudes in (-180, 180), converts it to (0, 360)

-*polygons.R*

-- `rm_small_polys`: removes small polygons and polygons 'slivers' from a SpatialPolygons object